Cherry, Cherry: In popular culture

-The song was used through the movie Saving Silverman, used in How to Make an American Quilt and in the introduction of the character Veronica Corningstone in Anchorman: The Legend of Ron Burgundy.
+The song is featured in the movie Saving Silverman, performed by the main characters’ Neil Diamond cover band, Diamonds in the Rough.
+It is also used in How to Make an American Quilt and during the introduction of the character Veronica Corningstone in Anchorman: The Legend of Ron Burgundy.

+Characters Howard Wolowitz (Simon Helberg) and Amy Farrah Fowler (Mayim Bialik) from the CBS sitcom The Big Bang Theory are also seen singing it in "The Scavenger Vortex" (S7, E3) at The Cheesecake Factory.